 Homesteading means you're living a self-sufficient lifestyle involving anything from growing your own food to producing your own energy.
-Whether you live in the city or the country, you've been dreaming about homesteading.
+Whether you live in the city or the country, you may be dreaming about homesteading.
 Your plans might be pie-in-the-sky dreams or you may be ready to start right this minute, but wherever you are right now, you should know that you can take a step toward your homesteading dreams today.

 It can be hard to figure out where to start.
 You may wonder what to do first, especially if you know nothing about owning land, farming, or going off-grid for energy.
 This article seeks to demystify this a bit and give you some concrete first steps to take that will begin your homesteading journey right now.

 Pick one or two projects that you can start in the next month or so.
 For example, if you live in the suburbs, you might want to get a few laying hens to keep for eggs.
-You'll need to research how to raise chickens, find out your local laws to make sure it's legal, plan for a chicken coop and then buy or build one, and order baby chicks or buy older pullets or hens.
+You'll need to research how to raise chickens, find out your local laws to make sure it's legal, and plan for a chicken coop.
+Then, buy or build one and order baby chicks or buy older pullets or hens.
 That's enough to keep you plenty busy for an entire season.

 If that seems like too much, start smaller.
 Have a fireplace?
 Consider putting in an insert for wood heat.
 Have a sunny windowsill?
 Grow some lettuce and herbs for salads and cooking.
 Have a nice-sized backyard?
 Put in raised beds and plant a veggie garden this season.